 • Balsamic Glaze – you can purchase balsamic glaze from the store, or make your own by reducing balsamic vinegar down by about half.
 You want the glaze to be about the same consistency as honey, keeping in mind that it will thicken a bit as it cools.

-Small ramekins and a plate filled with ingredients to make balsamic dressing.
+Small ramekins and a plate filled with ingredients to make balsamic dressing for caprese pasta salad.

 1. Cook and cool pasta.
 Cook the pasta until al dente, according to package directions, then rinse with cold water until cool.